robmiller/php-tomdoc/README.md

 ## How to use

-To view documentation for a specific file, call:
+To generate documentation for a specific file and write it to docs/file.html,
+call:

-	$ php-tomdoc /path/to/file.php
+	$ php-tomdoc /path/to/file.php docs/file.html

-To view documentation for all the PHP files within a directory, call:
+To generate documentation for all the PHP files within a directory and write it to docs/index.html, call:

-	$ php-tomdoc /path/to/directory
+	$ php-tomdoc /path/to/directory docs/index.html

-For now, you can only view output in your terminal; coming soon will be the ability to write documentation to HTML and plain-text files.
+For now, only HTML output can be generated through the command line tool, but there's a coloured console mode that will be enabled soon!

 ## Example output